 Italy has stunning scenery, excellent snow making systems, perfectly groomed pistes, challenging off piste runs and some of the world’s best mountain food and wine.
-Add to that endless fun and the inimitable Italian style, and it’s no surprise that snowboarding and skiing in Italy is increasing in popularity every year.
+Add to that endless fun and the inimitable Italian style, and it’s no surprise that snowboarding and ski holidays in Italy are so popular.

 Courmayeur in the Aosta Valley

 Sloping off for short breaks has become a growing trend, and Courmayeur in the Aosta Valley is perfectly positioned to do so, with fast, easy access from Geneva.
 The charming traditional village is cradled by Monte Bianco (Mont Blanc), Europe’s highest mountain and one of the most popular destinations for skiing.
 Italy more than proves it has plenty to offer intermediate skiers here, while still catering for the more advanced aficionados with plenty of off-piste runs, including the opportunity to ski across to Chamonix, in France.